 Roosters have the instinct to establish superiority over their fellow roosters in their flock.
 If more roosters are vying for dominance, taking away one or even more of them can soothe the flock.
 Additionally, by including distractions in the flock, you can divert a few of the flock’s attention and give them a pause.

 When an overenthusiastic rooster is too intimate with his hens and tends to over-mate, the rooster’s spurs can harm the hen’s back or neck from too much stomping.
 Even when you remove the spur, it does not entirely resolve the problem of an overaggressive rooster, but it can alleviate some of the hens’ distress.

 As a final resort, you may have to consider your overaggressive rooster being removed from the flock.
 There are far too many excellent roosters to choose from than to gamble your hen’s health on a habitual offender.

 A rooster has been recognized to service up to ten hens single-handedly.
 However, this varies according to breed and circumstances.
-Now you know the ideal how many roosters per hen; they will eventually meet all of your backyard flock requirements.
+Now that you know the ideal ratio of roosters to hens, you can better meet the requirements of your backyard flock.
 They are beneficial, and their manly crow is a sense of confidence in your flock.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.